Terry Tautolo: Career

 Tautolo began playing flag football in elementary school, where he learned important skills such as twisting and turning to avoid tackles.
 His interest in sports continued into his high school years, where he played American football for the Long Beach City Junior High team, the Cecil De Mille Knights, and was a standout as a halfback.
 In high school, he excelled in both offensive and defensive football, and his physical ability was a key asset, though he struggled with his weight.
 He was advised to pursue wrestling, and by 1972, he took first place in his division at a state championship.
 Tautolo's athletic achievements led to him being offered a scholarship to the University of Oregon, although he chose to attend Long Beach City College instead.

-In 1974, Tautolo was drafted by the Philadelphia Eagles but went on to play for several professional teams over the next nine years, including the Chicago Bears, San Francisco 49ers, Detroit Lions, and Miami Dolphins.
+In 1976, Tautolo was drafted 353rd overall in the 13th round by the Philadelphia Eagles He went on to play for several professional teams over the next nine years, including the Chicago Bears, San Francisco 49ers, Detroit Lions, and Miami Dolphins.
 He eventually retired from professional football in 1985 due to his decision to pursue other interests.
 Following his retirement from professional football, Tautolo focused on innovation, designing a Lazy Rider Reclining Infant Carrier.
 This invention was born out of a personal experience when he was trying to design a more comfortable bike seat for his daughter, Tasi.
 After several iterations, Tautolo patented the device.

 Personal life

 Tautolo's younger brother John was an NFL guard.

-Tautolo grew up in a family with five boys, with his mother, the late Fa’amaisa Matialo of Aunu’u, and his father, Fa’avae Tautolo, hailing from the same island.
+Tautolo grew up in a family with five boys, with his mother, the late Fa’amaisa Matialo of Aunuʻu, American Samoa, and his father, Fa’avae Tautolo, hailing from the same island.